Skip to main content

 Clicking the Project View Button and selecting Settings will take you to a list of your project's settings.

-GB Color Options
+Color Options

 Super GB Options